 6 cups apple juice

-1 cup Mitoku Kanten Flakes
+1 cup Mitoku Kanten-Agar Flakes

 3 tablespoons finely grated lemon peel